nmaltas/RingCipher/README.md

 When passing a string to the Run() method either append '~' at its end for encryption or '`' for decryption.

 Encryption/decryption complexity can be varied by adjusting Key1, Key2 or Alphabet variables.
+Do NOT add duplicate characters inside Alphabet or it can lead to unintended behavior.
+Also Key values should not exceed Alphabet.length()/2 or complexity will be reduced.